Many people would love to get into hiking, but face the trouble of getting started.

 Definitely check out our Backpacking Gear Guide – many of the suggestions overlap into regular hiking.

-4. How To Prevent Injuries Like Blisters, Cuts Or Breaks?
+4. How To Prevent Injuries Like Blisters, Cuts Or Breaks While Hiking?

 Preventing blisters is easily manageable by avoiding friction between rough surfaces and your feet or hands.
 Gloves can help prevent blisters o your hand while simple tricks like applying a light layer of petroleum jelly on your feet before wearing your socks can ease the friction between your feet and the boots or shoes.
 Apart from this, you can also start with shorter trails as you adapt to a new pair of hiking boots.